 MicroPeckerX CAN FD Application Development Library for Windows

-Frequently asked questions about the MicroPeckerX CAN FD Application Development Library for Windows.
+Frequently Asked Questions for MicroPeckerX CAN FD Application Development Library for Windows.

 Product Specifications

-・If the driver is not installed correctly, reinstall the latest USB driver from the download folder or the website.
+- If the driver is not installed correctly, install the latest USB driver from the download folder or website.

-If the device is still not recognized, try restarting the PC or unplugging other USB devices.
+If it is still not recognized, try restarting the PC or disconnecting other USB devices.

-・This error occurs if the MicroPeckerX hardware is not connected correctly or is already in use by another application.
+MPXOpen : error appears when running a sample program.- This error occurs if the MicroPeckerX device is not connected correctly or is already in use by another application.

-・Make sure the USB driver is installed properly.
+- Check that the USB driver is installed correctly.

-You can select the target device from the array and control it accordingly.
+You can select and control the target device from that array.

 StMPXDeviceInfo devices[4];